bplmaps/blacklight-allmaps/README.md

 ## ActiveRecord Objects — Blacklight::Allmaps::Sidecar

-Blacklight::Allmaps adopts the "sidecar" pattern from Spotlight, adding an ActiveRecord object to the database for each SolrDocument object in the index.
+Blacklight::Allmaps adopts the SolrDocumentSidecar "sidecar" pattern from [Spotlight](https://github.com/projectblacklight/spotlight), adding an ActiveRecord object to the database for each SolrDocument object in the index.

 The Blacklight::Allmaps::Sidecar object contains: